-Baton Rouge General Hospital to begin vaccinating frontline workers Wednesday morning
+Baton Rouge General Hospital begins vaccinating frontline workers Wednesday morning

 Latest Weather Blog

-Baton Rouge General Hospital to begin vaccinating frontline workers Wednesday morning
+Baton Rouge General Hospital begins vaccinating frontline workers Wednesday morning

 BATON ROUGE - Nearly nine months after novel coronavirus crept into Louisiana to upend life for thousands, hospitals across the state are armed with a COVID-fighting vaccine that they've already begun administering to the state's frontline healthcare workers.

-Baton Rouge General Hospital expects to begin administering inoculations to its healthcare workers Wednesday (Dec.
+Baton Rouge General Hospital began administering inoculations to its healthcare workers Wednesday (Dec.
 16) at 8 a.m.

+#Batonrougegeneral administers first vaccine of the day . @WBRZ pic.twitter.com/DJepZ6QW6t— Rae'ven Nicole Jackson (@RaevenJack) December 16, 2020

 On Tuesday, Ochsner Baton Rouge administered about 180 vaccinations and it expects to dole out 90 more inoculations Wednesday.